kevScheuer/kevScheuer.github.io/_posts/2025-04-16-LaTeX-for-VScode.md

 What you just saw above was the ability to save an article off the web, and immediately cite it in your paper.
-This guide will show you how to configure Visual Studio Code (VS Code), git, and Zotero together to automate your workflow and make writing a breeze.
+This guide will show you how to configure Visual Studio Code (VS Code), Git, and Zotero together to automate your workflow and make writing a breeze.
 Most likely, the big question on your mind is "Why should I switch from Overleaf?", so consider the following:
 * :airplane: Work entirely offline